 Street events and promotions

-For larger street events we need up to 12 weeks' notice.
-These are events that include road closures or an impact to residents and businesses.
-For these events you may need other licenses; we can advise once we have received your application.
+For all other street events we need between 6 and 12 weeks' notice, depending on the location and impact of the event.
+These are events that include road closures and/or parking suspensions and will have an impact on residents and businesses in the area.
+For these events you may need other licenses or permissions; we can advise further once we have received your application.

 For small events (under 499 attendees) in a park, we need at least 6 weeks' notice.
 For events that may need a licence, we need up to 12 weeks' notice.